Ches-ctrl/Cheddar/README.md

 ## Solution 🌱

-Cheddar 🧀 - the frictionless climate-first job site.
+Cheddar 🧀 - the frictionless job site for all jobs, featuring climate data.
 The only site you need to get hired.

 ## Graduate Ruby on Rails Jobs in London 💎